 Current Position Age Class Director Since Term Expires

 Nominees for Director

-Austin J. Shanfelter (1) Chairman of the Board of Directors, Interim Chief Executive Officer and Interim Chief
+Austin J. Shanfelter (1) Chairman of the Board of Directors, 64 111 2007 2022

+Interim Chief Executive Officer and

-Financial Officer 64 III 2007 2022
+Interim Chief Financial Officer

-Mary E. Sullivan Director 65 III 2019 2022
+Mary E. Sullivan Director 65 2019 2022

 Quentin P. Smith, Jr. Director 70 II 2022 2022

 Continuing Directors

 Thomas N. Amonett Director 78 I 2007 2023

 Margaret M. Foran Director 67 I 2019 2023

-Richard L. Daerr, Jr. Lead Independent Director 77 II 2007 2024
+Richard L. Daerr, Jr. Lead Independent Director 77 11 2007 2024

 Michael J. Caliel Director 62 II 2019 2024

-Mr. Shanfelter served as an independent director from 2007 until he was appointed as our Interim Chief Operating Officer effective March 22, 2019, a position Mr. Shantelter served as an independent director from 2007 until he was appointed as our Interim Chief Operating Officer effective March 22, 2019, a position he held until February 29, 2020.
+(1) Mr. Shanfelter served as an independent director from 2007 until he was appointed as our Interim Chief Operating Officer effective March 22, 2019, a position he held until February 29, 2020.
 During this time, the Company conducted a search for a longer-term replacement to serve as or to otherwise fulfill the duties of Chief Operating Officer.
 As noted elsewhere in this proxy statement, in anticipation of his interim officer appointment, Mr. Shanfelter stepped down from the two Board committees on which he served (the Compensation and Nominating and Governance Committees).
 After Mr. Shanfelter stepped down from the interim chief operating officer position on February 29, 2020, the Board determined that he was, once again, independent under the NYSE independence rules.
 Effective March 1, 2020, the Board appointed Mr. Shanfelter as Chair of the Compensation Committee.
 Effective January 1, 2021, Mr. Shanfelter became Chairman of the Board of Directors, replacing Mr. Daerr who has served in that capacity since 2007 and who continues to serve as a director.
-On April 6, 2022, Mr. Shanfelter was appointed as Interim Chief Executive Officer and Interim Chief Financial Officer in connection with Mr. Stauffer's separation from the Company and, as a result, will not be considered independent while serving as Interim Chief Executive Officer and Interim Chief Financial Officer.
+On April 6, 2022, Mr. Shanfelter was appointed as Interim Chief Executive Officer and Interim Chief Financial Officer in connection with Mr. Stauffer's separation from the Company and, as a result, will not be considered independent while serving as Interim Chief Executive Officer.